xyen8180/recovery2fastboot_rom_converter/README.md

 4. after flashing or using rom use "Windows - Cleanup Rom.bat" or use "Linux - Cleanup Rom.sh depending on your os."

 note :- whatever happens with your device it's upto you i'm not responsible for any kind of damage happen to your device either its because of buggy xiaomi rom like poco devices and many xiaomi device. understand i'm not making rom i'm just converting it from existing rom. so it's your responsibility

+P.S. - It's only made to convert miui recovery rom not fastboot rom or any aosp rom